pyprism/Hiren-Bandwidth-Meter/Graph/readme.md

 Todo
 ----
- -[] html file to display graph
+ * display line graphs of bandwidth
- -[] javascript to parse data into graph
+ * javascripts to parse data for graph